DIFC Hiring Guide

 Company Establishment Card

-A valid Establishment Card is required for all visa related services in Government Services Office.
+A valid Establishment Card is necessary for all visa-related services within the Government Services Office.
+This card is valid for one year or until your DIFC commercial license expires.

-You will then receive an email to sign Personnel Sponsorship Agreement (PSA) digitally through DocuSign.
+Receive an email to sign the Personnel Sponsorship Agreement (PSA) through DocuSign.

 Sign the document electronically and submit it.